robocode-dev/tank-royale/booter/README.md

 The booter is a command-line Java application that can be run independently of the Robocode GUI.

+The booter is running on the [Java 11] platform and the [Kotlin] programming language (typically the newest available version).

 ## Starting up bots

 The booter does not know how to start up a specific bot for a specific platform and programming language, and hence